OpenCovenant/quill/README.md

 ## Running `quill`

+Choose in which manner you'd like to interact with quill through the following instructions.
+The app will automatically reload if you change any of the source files.

 ### For Development And Testing With A Mock Server

-Run `npm run`.
-Run `npm run start:mock-server`.
-More information on the mock server can be found in its [README](mock-server/README.md).
+Run `npm run start:mock` to start a dev server at `http://localhost:4200/` and then run `npm run start:mock-server` for a mock server in NodeJS.
+More information on the latter can be found in its [README](mock-server/README.md).

 ### For Development And Testing With An Actual Local `ink` Server

-Run `npm run start`.
-Follow instructions on the README file at the [Ink repository](https://github.com/OpenCovenant/ink) on how to locally run `ink`.
+Run `npm run start` to start a dev server at `http://localhost:4200/` and then follow the instructions on the README file at the [Ink repository](https://github.com/OpenCovenant/ink) on how to locally run `ink`.

 ### For Development And Testing With The Deployment Server

-Run `npm run start:production`.

-- _Backend_

-  To enable testing of the frontend features, the backend needs to be run in development mode first.
-Follow instructions on the README file at the [Ink repository](https://github.com/OpenCovenant/ink).

-- _Frontend_

-  Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm run start:production` to start a dev server at `http://localhost:4200/` which will also be auotmatically connected to the remote production server.
+Use this only if needed.

 ## Code scaffolding